On volumes and filling collections of multicurves: Applications to

 Let $cyl(q) = f_q(\Theta(q))$.
 If we can show that $cyl(q)$ is infinite and filling, then there are infinitely many finite filling sub-collections $\Gamma \subset cyl(q)$.
 Since each element of $cyl(q)$ is geodesic, each $\Gamma$ is in minimal position.
 By Lemma \ref{hypfill}, it follows that $\hat\Gamma$ is hyperbolic in $PT(\Sigma_{g,k})$ and we have already shown that $\hat\Gamma$ is stratified.

 \textbf{Claim 1:} $cyl(q)$ is infinite.

 \bpfc Recall that the singular flat metric given by $q$ on $\Sigma_{g,0}$ is non-positively curved, so each simple closed curve in $\Sigma_{g,0}$ has a geodesic representative.
-These geodesic representatives are either unions of saddle connections\footnote{A \emph{saddle connection} is a geodesic arc in the flat metric connecting two cone points with no cone points in its interior.} or closed non-singular geodesic loops.
-Even though geodesic representatives are not unique, any two that represent the same closed curve must jointly bound a flat cylinder with no cone points in its interior.
+These geodesic representatives are either unions of saddle connections or closed non-singular geodesic loops.
+Recall that a \emph{saddle connection} is a geodesic arc in the flat metric connecting two cone points with no cone points in its interior.
+Even though geodesic representatives of simple closed curves are not unique, any two that represent the same closed curve must jointly bound a flat cylinder with no cone points in its interior.
 In particular, they must be parallel.
 Since every element of $cyl(q)$ arrises as a closed non-singular geodesic loop and $\Theta(q)$ is infinite, then so is $cyl(q)$. \epfc

 {\bf Claim 2:} $cyl(q)$ is filling.